 Additional sources of funding, other than a predominant reliance on ratepayer funding, must be identified, quantified, and ultimately allocated to fill the affordability gap for low-income households.
 Otherwise, these families will face increasingly unaffordable energy burdens with dire consequences for health and safety.
 Sources of support might include unallocated federal funding in hand, available increased federal funding, reallocation of RGGI (or other existing revenue streams), and the state budget.
 We recognize, of course, that there are many demands on these sources, but submit that our Commonwealth has undertaken a fundamental obligation, along with emissions reduction, to assure adequate resources for basic needs such as affordable heat.

-Supported by: HEET
+Supported by: HEET; Jonathan Buonocore

 Supporting Statements: